-General Practice Nurses (GPN) are defined as those nurses engaged to work within a general practice setting as a member of a general practice team.
-There are over 10,500 nurses working within general practice in Australia, with more than 60 per cent of general practices employing at least one practice nurse.1
+General Practice Nurses (GPN) are defined as registered or enrolled nurses engaged to work within a general practice setting as a member of a general practice team.
+There are over 14,000 nurses working within general practice in Australia, with more than 63 per cent of general practices employing at least one practice nurse.1

-General practice nursing may cover many areas of health care, including; lifestyle education, aged care, chronic disease management, immunisation, mental health, maternal and child health, population health, wound management, and Indigenous health.
+General practice nursing may cover many areas of health care, including lifestyle education, aged care, chronic disease management, immunisation, mental health, maternal and child health, population health, wound management, and Indigenous health.